13 Adjustable Wrench Types and Sizes Explained (With Pictures)

 12. Adjustable Spanner Wrench

 Spanner wrenches have a very specific use.
 They’re for tightening and loosening side slot nuts.
 You’ll find these on bearings, lock nuts, and collars.
 They have a pin that slides into the slot, and the wrench then tightens around the nut.
 These wrenches are measured by the size the jaws will span.
-Most commonly, they’ll feature a spread of about 1-3 inches.
+Most commonly, they’ll feature a spread of about one to three inches.

 13. Hex Wrench

 Hex wrenches are very similar to pipe wrenches in how they work.
 But the head of the wrench is hex shaped and angled, making it perfect for working on drain nuts on tubs and sinks.
-Most are between 8 and 12 inches, though you can find longer ones.
-A standard 10-inch hex wrench will have a jaw opening that spans from about 1 inch to 2½ inches.
+Most are between eight and 12 inches, though you can find longer ones.
+A standard 10-inch hex wrench will have a jaw opening that spans from about one inch to 2½ inches.

 - See Also: The 40 Different Types of Wrenches & Their Uses (With Pictures)

 - See Also: 10 Best Strap Wrenches